 Alcohol import – “Let’s make a trip to Germany”

-South-western neighbor, Denmark, for example offers cheaper drinks – but yet it still costs a more than in Germany.
-About 50% of the privately imported alcohol derives from Germany.
-The price difference is considered as high enough that people find it worth the effort of going by car or bus, crossing the Öresund-bridge, Danmark and finally going to Puttgarden by ferry, only to reach one of the many liqueur stores just behind the border which are specialised for Scandinavian “alcohol-tourists”.
-Those stores charge usually a little more than the local supermarkets for the beverages – the Swedes obviously don’t mind when they are in their gold-/alcohol-rush.
+Sweden’s south-western neighbor, Denmark, for example offers cheaper drinks – but yet alcohol still costs more in Denmark than in Germany.
+About 50% of the privately imported alcohol comes from Germany.
+The price difference is considered as high enough that many Swedes find it worth the effort of going by car or bus, crossing the Öresund-bridge to Danmark and finally going to the German town Puttgarden by ferry, only to reach one of the many liqueur stores just behind the border which are specialised for Scandinavian “alcohol-tourists”.
+Those stores charge usually a little more than the local supermarkets for the beverages – but Swedes obviously don’t mind when they are in their gold-/alcohol-rush.